 We know the last year has been challenging and you have had to deal with more stress than usual.
 We want to remind you that you are not alone—there are a number of mental health resources available for you.
-In addition to Georgia College's Counseling Services department, which is still here for you just like always, you now have another mental health support program, the GC Mental Health Initiative.
+In addition to Georgia College & State University's Counseling Services department, which is still here for you just like always, you now have another mental health support program, the GC Mental Health Initiative.
 Whether you are on campus, studying from home or studying abroad, GC Mental Health Initiative is here for you, offering support options to meet you where you are.

 Mental Health Emergencies & Crisis Resources

 If you think that you may act on thoughts of harming yourself or others, please seek help immediately from one or more of the following options:

 Call GC Public Safety 478-445-4400 (available 24 hours per day)

 Call GC Counseling Services 478-445-5331 (available 8am-5pm Monday-Friday)

 Call the GC Mental Health 24/7 Support Line 833-855-0085 (24 hours per day)

 Call the Georgia Crisis and Access Line at 1-800-715-4225 (available 24 hours per day)